su2code/SU2/TestCases/coupled_cht/disc_adj_unsteadyCHT_cylinder/README.md

 The script deforms the mesh and runs the primal for each of the 18 Design Variables.
 Afterwards the baseline mesh is evaluated and then the Discrete Adjoint.
 Use `postprocess.py` to print the absolute difference and relative difference in percent to screen.
+The relative differences in percent are <0.15% for all Design Variables (2021-05-14).